 Propose events to increase enrollment from region, ensuring compliance with professional standards and data driven analysis with recommendations for improvement.
 Essential

-The University of Alaska Fairbanks is looking for an experienced professional to be a Regional Senior Admissions Counselor based in the Seattle/Tacoma area.
-The job will support students from the state of Washington in their college search by serving as their primary point of contact through the admissions process.
+The University of Alaska Fairbanks is looking for an experienced professional to be a Regional Admissions Counselor based in Southern California.
+The job will support students from California in their college search by serving as their primary point of contact through the Admissions process.
 They will also build relationships that facilitate the recruitment of prospective students and represent the University to a wide and diverse audience to influence college choice.

-This position will create, implement and assess a data driven recruitment strategy to strengthen enrollment and build strategic relationships in Washington State with short and long term goals and initiatives.
+This position will create, implement and assess a data driven recruitment strategy to strengthen enrollment and build strategic relationships in California with short and long term goals and initiatives.

-This position is required to be based out of the individual’s home who must reside within specified boundaries in the Seattle/Tacoma area, or as approved.
-Work is done independently out of their home, in high schools, community colleges and other venues.
+Candidates must reside within specific boundaries in the southern California area, or as approved.
+Work is done independently out of the candidates home, in high schools, community colleges and other venues.
 Must be able and willing to independently travel for extended periods and work late nights, early mornings, evenings and weekends.

 The successful applicant is required to complete a background check.
 Any offer of employment is contingent on the background check.

 Affirmative Action Statement: